Three pink tennis balls on a blue court

 How tall is the net in tennis?

-Three and a half feet at the posts and three feet at the center.
+The tennis net should be three and a half feet tall at the posts and three feet tall at the center.

 Source: